Blurred lines: Trump’s UN choice and her coal magnate spouse

 But emails and other dealings by the Crafts with Canadian and U.S. officials raise questions about their neutrality and possible overlaps of interest between government representative and coal tycoon, Canter and environmental advocates say.

-Kelly Craft’s Twitter account for her post as ambassador to Canada also shows Joseph Kraft joining her in meetings with leaders of Canada’s parliament, Kelly Craft meeting at least twice with officials of Canadian utilities and energy companies, and Kelly Craft socializing at a University of Kentucky basketball game with Pruitt.
+Kelly Craft’s Twitter account for her post as ambassador to Canada also shows Joseph Craft joining her in meetings with leaders of Canada’s parliament; Kelly Craft meeting at least twice with officials of Canadian utilities and energy companies; and Kelly Craft socializing at a University of Kentucky basketball game with Pruitt.
 Her husband at the time was contacting Pruitt and the EPA repeatedly as the U.S. coal industry pressed a successful campaign for regulatory rollbacks from the Trump administration.

 Two months after the exchange over the Great Lakes, Joseph Craft wrote Pruitt’s aides from his same email account to ask Pruitt to come speak to his company’s board and to a coal investment forum.

-Note: This story has corrected the spelling of Sierra Club official Perera.